Integrating Intercom with your identity provider (IdP) makes logging in simple and secure for your team.

 SAML SSO is compatible with workspace invites.
 When a teammate redeems an invite, the invite email must match the email returned by the identity provider, or the invite will fail.

-How to change email address for the teammates on the worspace that has SAML SSO enabled:
+How to change the email addresses of teammate/admin profiles if the Workspace has SAML SSO enabled

-1. All the teammates should set/reset their Intercom password and confirm they can log in with old email + password.
+2. All teammates set/reset their Intercom password and confirm they can log in with their old email + password.

-2. Update users’ emails in your IdP to the new domain (SSO will break temporarily)
+5. Admin updates users' emails in the IdP to the new domain.

 IdP-specific guides and troubleshooting